 Fostering allowance payments

-Our foster carers receive payment promptly and at an agreed day, on a fortnightly basis.
-We issue a monthly statement of the payments to each carer and ensure that our carers have access to an accountant who can advise them on any finance or tax related questions.
+Our foster carers receive payment promptly and at an agreed day, on a weekly basis.
+We issue a weekly statement of the payments to each carer and ensure that our carers have access to an accountant who can advise them on any finance or tax related questions.

 It is also worth noting that several years ago, the government introduced favourable tax benefits for foster carers, and according to the Inland Revenue, all foster carers are deemed to be self employed.